-The purpose of this test is to check the primary ignition event for burn time, the dwell period and the induced voltage.
+The purpose of this test is to examine the characteristics of the primary ignition waveform from within the DIS unit.

 This known good example shows a typical primary waveform.